 Pokémon Go became a mammoth success virtually from day one.
 Niantic's blockbuster mobile game creates a mirror of the real world using augmented reality, assisted with smartphones’ cameras and GPS chips.
 This allows players to find, catch and train Pokémon (or Pokémen) in their own neighborhoods.
-There might be 100 new creatures released in December, according to the latest rumor.
-Read all the details about the newest update here.
+The latest news is that there will be special holiday items coming to the game.

 Highlight recent changes

 In addition to solving a mystery vibration issue in the app, Niantic's latest software update APK files include code (which is not yet live) for special "Holiday Items" in the shop.
 The news comes to us via Slashgear, and they say there are six types of boxes in different tiers, all of the same size ratio: bronze, silver, gold, special, great and ultra.
 The holiday gifts haven't been announced yet, but we suspect an event announcement soon.
 Perhaps one gift will be made available each day leading up to the new year.